 This is just more proof that Chromebooks work for schools and that districts all over the nation are embracing these little laptops.

-Houston School District, Texas has acquired a huge amount of additional Chromebooks- a whopping 180 units.
+The Houston School District in good ol’ Texas has acquired a huge amount of additional units- a whopping 180 laptops.[the_ad id=”2478″]

 The results of the fundraiser were impressive.
 A total of $13,140 was raised.
-Dr. Allen Moss, superintendent, has used the money for the purchase of more Chromebooks.
+Dr. Allen Moss, the superintendent, has used the money for the purchase of more laptops.

 Three new members were added to the staff recently, and more people means more support for the students.